 If the applicant doesn’t know the name of the person who will read the business plan, they should call the investor to get the name.
-Even if the applicant knows the lender, they should still submit a formal business plan with cover letter.
+Even if the applicant knows the investor, they should still submit a formal business plan with cover letter.

-The letter should be short, not more than one or, at the most, two pages.
+The cover letter should be short, not more than one or, at the most, two pages.
 It should state right at the beginning that a business plan is attached, and that the applicant is applying for a business loan to start or develop a business.

 Some tips for the style of the letter are:

 - Give a list of the main points with an explanation for each

 - Use the active voice and short sentences

 - Make the business sound interesting, so they want to read the plan